Corporate GovernanceCorporate Governance Guidelines

 3

-The revision to the qualifications required for the Director and President will be determined by the resolution of the Board of Directors after obtaining opinions based on review by the Nomination and Remuneration Advisory Committee.
+The revision to the qualifications required for the Director and President shall be determined by the resolution of the Board of Directors after obtaining opinions based on review by the Nomination and Remuneration Advisory Committee.

 (Special Committee)